jdlph/MIOCSV/README.md

 ### Exception Handlings

 Consistency in number of records over rows (i.e., lines) is not enforced (see [RFC4180](https://www.rfc-editor.org/rfc/rfc4180.txt) for details).
-No waring or exception will be triggered unless it is one of the followings.
+No warning or exception will be triggered unless it is one of the followings.

 Facility \ Exception | Inconsistent Number of Records | InvalidRow[^1] | Empty Row | Row::operator[] Out of Range
 ---------------------| -------------------------------| ---------------| ----------|--------------